-5 Super Easy Holiday Activities for Any Classroom
+5 Super Easy Holiday Activities

 Four simple things every teacher can do!

-Holidays are busy!
+The holidays are busy!
 The decorating.
 Shopping.
 Planning trips.
 Getting ready for guests.
 The list goes on and on.

 Plus, grades are due because it's the end of the trimester.
 Ahh...there's so much to do, that I barely have time to spread the holiday cheer to my students.

 Well, I have great news, I'm not gonna have to be a bah humbug this year!
-That's right, I have a list of super easy holiday activities for any classroom!
+That's right, I have a list of super-easy holiday activities for any classroom!

 I just did this with my kids and they LOVED it!
 This get to know you activity is soooo easy.
-All you need is scrap pieces of paper and writing utensil.
+All you need is scrap pieces of paper and writing utensils.
 Here's how it goes: